mk324234/AtomS3-Lite-tvbgone/README.md

 Port of popular agrimpelhuber/esp8266-tvbgone for AtomS3-Lite (maybe also AtomS3, untested)

-Send 100+ IR-Codes by Buttonpress, to turn of any TV, Projector etc.
+Send 100+ IR-Codes by Buttonpress, to turn off any TV, Projector etc.

 It is meant to be flashed to an M5Stack AtomS3-Lite (ESP32-S3FN8), using the Arduino Development Platform.
 The IRremoteESP8266 + Adafruit neopixel library can also be downloaded using the library manager.